2019's Best Nike Shoes for Plantar Fasciitis

 This wasn't the cause of my heel pain, but plenty of other people get plantar fasciitis simply by gaining weight.
 This cause of the condition is really a matter of common sense: if you eat a lot, you'll probably gain weight.
 And guess which part of your body suffers the most from your gain?
 That's right, your feet.
 Every "foot strike," as your foot hits the ground when you walk or run, is an insult to that band of connective tissue under your foot.
 Lose some of that weight, and you're on your way to relieving that constant aggravation on your poor heels.

+Part of the issue with my Plantar Fasciitis was a little extra weight that I had put on over the holidays.
+I have written elsewhere at length about the difference between losing weight and losing fat, and part of the story is my faithful use of a quality body composition scale.
 Body composition scales can tell you more about your body than just your weight.
 If you're trying to lose weight, make sure that it's fat you're losing, and not muscle mass.
 Staying fit is a matter of keeping muscle and losing fat, not the other way around.
 Using a standard, old-fashioned scale, you only learn the number of pounds or kilos that you weigh.
 Using a quality high-tech body fat scale, you will instantly learn the percent of fat versus muscle and bone in your body.
 Then you can attack the fat and keep the muscle.

 How Did Nike AirMax Running Shoes Help Cure Me?

 Air Max shoes have a special heel unit that is built into every style and edition.
 The AirMax heel unit cushions the "heel strike" and gives your poor heels a chance to recover without being pounded every day when you walk.